alanrogers/agar22/docs/index.md

 # AGAR Workshop on Computational Genetics

 Timothy Webster and Alan Rogers are hosting the AGAR Workshop on Computational Genetics July 27-29, 2022.
-The workshop will be virtual, with lectures via Zoom and materials made available on [github](https://github.com/alanrogers/agar22.git).
+The workshop will focus on methods for inferring population history and admixture.
+It will be virtual, with lectures via Zoom and materials made available on [github](https://github.com/alanrogers/agar22.git).